• Home

 2. WC teams cannot guarantee a spot on their team to non-HOA residents for the upcoming season, even if those players played on the team in a previous year.

-3. Residents have until December 10th (i.e., approximately 10 days from when USTA ranking are published) to add their name to the Wanna Play List to have priority for the upcoming season.
+3. Residents have 48 hours, starting at midnight the day USTA ratings are announced, to add their name to or update their USTA Rating on the Wanna Play List to have priority for the upcoming season.

-1. If a WC team is not at its threshold* AND there are at-level players on the Wanna Play List, the team must add players from the pre-December 10th Wanna Play list until the team reaches its Threshold.
+1. If a WC team is not at its threshold* AND there are at-level players on the Wanna Play List, the captain must offer open team spots to residents on the Wanna Play list until the team reaches its Threshold.

 3. These same rules apply throughout the year if a new team forms, if a team drops below its Threshold, or if a team wants to add players.